-If the length of the period of unavailability is equal to or greater than a clinically unsafe period of delay (as indicated in advance by consultants for each specialty), the patient's pathway will be reviewed by their consultant.
-Upon clinical review, the patient's consultant will indicate one of the following:
+If the length of the period of unavailability is equal to or greater than a clinically unsafe period of delay (as indicated in advance by consultants for each specialty), the patient's pathway will be reviewed by their consultant who will indicate one of the following:

-- Clinically safe for the patient to delay continue progression of pathway.
-The RTT clock continues - Clinically unsafe length of delay clinician to contact the patient with a view to persuading the patient not to delay.
-The RTT clock continues.
-In exceptional circumstances if a patient decides to delay their treatment it may be appropriate to place the patient under active monitoring (clock stop) if the clinician believes the delay will have a consequential impact on the patient's treatment plan or - Clinically unsafe length of delay in the patient's best clinical interests to return the patient to their GP.
-The RTT clock stops on the day this is communicated to the patient and their GP
+- Clinically safe for the patient to delay continue progression of pathway. - Clinically unsafe length of delay clinician to contact the patient with a view to persuading the patient not to delay.
+In exceptional circumstances if a patient decides to delay their treatment it may be appropriate to place them on active monitoring (clock stop) if the clinician believes the delay will have a consequential impact on the patient's treatment plan or - Clinically unsafe length of delay in the patient's best clinical interests to return the patient to their GP and the RTT clock stops.